ae6rt/decap/README.md

 }
 ```

-In the AWS S3 Console area, attach these policies to their respective buckets.
+Select the bucket of interest in the AWS S3 Console area, and attach these policies to their respective buckets.

 ### DynamoDb

 In your AWS Console create a DynamoDb table named _aftomato-build-metadata_
 in your preferred region that has these properties.
 The table
 should have a main hashkey name _buildID_ with no range key, and a
-global secondary index with hashkey _projectKey_ and range _buildtime_.
+global secondary index with hashkey _projectKey_ and range _buildTime_.
-This an example, but it shows the highlights.

 N.B.
 You are responsible for getting the _ProvisionedThroughput_
 right based on your anticipated usage, which is related to how much
 Amazon will bill you for that usage.

+This an example, but it shows the highlights:

 ```
 $ aws --profile <your AWS credentials profile> dynamodb describe-table --region us-west-1 --table-name aftomato-build-metadata